A simplified approach to generating synthetic data for disclosure control: Inference from synthetic data

 \subsection{Incompletely synthesised data}

-When some real data remain in $D_{syn}$, $(Q^{(l)}-\hat{Q})$ will no longer have variance $U$, so the estimators $T_M$ and $T_s$ will no longer be unbiased.
+For inferential purposes data are considered incompletely synthesised when some observed variables, and/or subsets of variables remain in $D_{syn}$ and inference is required for $Q$ that is not conditional on the unchanged data.
+In this case $(Q^{(l)}-\hat{Q})$ will no longer have variance $U$, so the estimators $T_M$, $T_{s(PPD)}$ and $T_s$ will no longer be unbiased.
 Reiter \cite{Reiter_partial} demonstrates this and derives a new estimator $T_p$ for incompletely synthesised data, and illustrates the important point that the synthetic data must be based on models fitted only to the data that are to be replaced.
-The development is similar to our section 2.1.
+The development is similar to our Section \ref{sec:inference:complete}.
 To reproduce it we need to introduce an expression for $E[(Q^{(l)}-\hat{Q})^2] = W$, where we expect $W<U$, since only part of the data are replaced.
-For sampling from the PPD of the part of the data to be synthesised equations (4) and (5) become
+For sampling from the PPD of the part of the data to be synthesised equation \eqref{eq:4} becomes